 See Related: Where to Stay in New York City with Family

 In addition to Glasto’s typical old-school acts, a huge array of modern music genres and popular acts are hosted yearly.
-From hip-hop artists to heavy metal bands and world music, Glastonbury takes all.
+Glastonbury takes everything from hip-hop artists to heavy metal bands and world music.
 And it’s gotten much wackier in recent years!

-Now, if you’re not crashing in a tent that is slowly being claimed by a muddy field, sorry, you’re not really doing Glasto.
+Now, if you’re not crashing in a tent slowly being claimed by a muddy field, sorry, you’re not doing Glasto.
 So if you’re leaning into not doing Glasto, you should stay somewhere really nice, such as the positively palatial Crossways.

 See Related: Most Beautiful Villages in England to Visit

 If Glastonbury is the best family-friendly festival option in the U.K., the twin Reading and Leeds Festivals are where the kids go to get a little crazy.
 Reading and Leeds are two English cities almost on opposite ends of the country that run these simultaneous weekend music festivals every summer, typically in late August.